STAT545-UBC-hw-2018-19/hw01-Mengsuper/README.md

-# This is a repository for STAT545 assignment 1
+# This is a repository for STAT545 assignment 1 (Meng Li)

 ## Introduction about myself
 Hello, I'm Meng and a second year master student **@ECE** department.
 I'm studying computer engineering and loving programming.